wadmiraal/wadmiraal.net/jekyll-src/_posts/2018-02-05-drupal-forms-and-tdd-part-2-form-building.markdown

   - PHP
 ---

-In [part 1](/lore/2018/01/29/drupal-forms-and-tdd-part-1-file-validation/), I showed how you can start using <abbr title="Test Driven Development">TDD</abbr> when writing Drupal code.
-In this part, I'll show how you can test the form building part.
+In [part 1](/lore/2018/01/29/drupal-forms-and-tdd-part-1-file-validation/), I showed how you can start using <abbr title="Test Driven Development">TDD</abbr> when writing Drupal code, and how to apply it to testing a custom file validation callback.
+In this part, I'll show how you can test the form building.

-<iframe width="700" height="394" src="https://www.youtube.com/embed/iK15gqkV9oc" frameborder="0" allow="autoplay; encrypted-media" allowfullscreen></iframe>
+<iframe src="https://www.youtube.com/embed/spY5tu1JT1U?ecver=2" width="700" height="394" frameborder="0" allow="autoplay; encrypted-media" allowfullscreen></iframe>

 ## Links